-In this simple satellite example, there are 192 possible satellite configurations to consider.
-For real industrial scale examples, there are a significantly larger number of possibilities.
+In this simple satellite example, there are 192 possible satellite configurations to consider, allowing for exhaustive search to be used.
+For real industrial scale examples, however, there are a significantly larger number of possibilities which makes it infeasible to use an exhaustive search technique.
 For example, a system with design choices that can be modeled using 64 MMKP sets, each with 2 items, will have 2^{64} possible configurations.
-For systems of this scale, manual solving methods are clearly not feasible, which motives the need for a search-based software engineering technique.
+For systems of this scale, manual solving methods are clearly not feasible, which motivates the need for a search-based software engineering technique.